The author is a guitarist and bassist with over 35 years of experience as a musician.

 However, each guitar has a different pickup set: The So Cal a Seymour Duncan T6-6 Distortion at the bridge and SH-6N Distortion at the neck, and the San Dimas a Seymour Duncan JB at the bridge and ’59 at the neck.

-My choice?
 I’d go with the So Cal, and not just because I love the look of the pickguard.
 The Seymour Duncan JB is a great pickup, but I personally prefer the somewhat thicker, richer tones of the Duncan Distortion.
 But both guitars are amazing, and you can’t really go wrong!

 Hear the Charvel Pro-Mod So-Cal